otacilio-psf/Chat-Gourmet-AI/cloud-deployment/README.md

 ## Python Dependencies

-To manage Python dependencies efficiently, we created a link for the chatbot files in the `ui` directory and prepared a dedicated `pyproject.toml` file for cloud deployment.
+To manage Python dependencies efficiently, we created a link for the chatbot files in the `ui` directory and prepared a dedicated `pyproject.toml` file (exported to requirements.txt) for cloud deployment.